liha16/1dv610a2/UseCases.md

 3. User choses an image to upload
 4. The system uploads the image and presents feedback message and link to image

-### Alernate scenario
+### Alternate scenario

 4.a The system could not upload the image
 1. System presents feedback message
 2. Step 3 in main scenario

 ## UC6 View uploaded images